 You may note your preference on the donor form, and we will make every effort to honor it, but we can accept a body only as an unrestricted anatomical gift since research and educational needs vary from year to year.

 The person responsible for making the arrangements to donate the body of the deceased should contact the Anatomical Gift Program (315-464-4348) promptly to determine if the donation can be accepted.
 The program requires that the donation be delivered to our facility no longer than 48 hours after death.
-By law, only a licensed Funeral Home is able to handle the process of transportation of a deceased person.
-The choice of Funeral Home and the cost of transportation is the responsibility of the person making the arrangements.
-The program does offer the option of a representative funeral home to handle the transportation of the deceased and the delivery of the documents necessary for the process of donation.
-The representative funeral home will not handle other services such as obituaries, memorials, etc. Please contact our office for any additional information.
+A licensed funeral home is required by law to arrange the transportation of a deceased person.

 A body which has been autopsied or is subject to a medical examiner's request for autopsy generally cannot be accepted for donation.
 However, the Anatomical Gift Program will review individual cases for exceptions.